Let's talk about a pitcher's fielding responsibilities...

 Now it's time to hear from you:

-Are there any pitcher fielding techniques or tips that I missed?
+Are there any pitcher's fielding tips that I missed?

 Or maybe you have an idea of how I can make this list even better.